- 5 minutes to read

 ApplicationPath Example

-Here's an example of the Application naming pattern for Azure Web Jobs Resources.
+This image shows the Application naming pattern for Azure Web Jobs Resources.

 Continuous Web Job

-Each Continous Web Job in Azure maps to a Nodinite Resource, it can have any of the following states:
+Each Continous Web Job in Azure maps to a Nodinite Resource.
+It can have any of the following states:

 State Status Description Actions